rogeriomarques/tomango-2018/site/content/is/nick-cobb.md

 Non-Fiction - History mostly (especially the period of the world wars).

 ## Favourite superhero?
-Inspector Gadget although he’s not technically a superhero, otherwise Batman.
+Inspector Gadget, although he’s not technically a superhero, otherwise Batman.

 ## Marmite – love it or hate it?
 Love it.